-In advance of the April 6 Anchorage municipal election, the Anchorage Daily News asked candidates running for Anchorage School Board a series of issue questions.
-These include questions suggested by readers.
-Read all the mayor and school board candidates’ responses here.
+In advance of the April 5 Anchorage municipal election, the Anchorage Daily News asked candidates running for Anchorage School Board a series of issue questions.
+Read all the Assembly and school board candidates’ responses here.

 Q: What other important issue would you like to discuss?

-ASD offers many options, ranging from schools-within-a school, to language immersion programs, to optional, alternative and charter schools.
+ASD offers many options for students to choose among, ranging from schools-within-a school, to language immersion programs, to optional, alternative and charter schools.
 In theory, these programs permit any child to attend a school of choice regardless of zip code, and offer differentiated learning at a structural level.
-However, there are significant barriers (related to transportation, food services, and/or available supports for ELL or SPED students) that may dissuade or prohibit every interested student from enrolling in a lottery-based program.
-I’m encouraged by the new Board Guardrail which instructs the superintendent to not leave any demographic underrepresented in ASD’s schools of choice, and I look forward to seeing the administration pave a smoother path for all students to explore ASD’s options.
+I was delighted to support the recharter of three of those schools this year and the expansion of a fourth.
+However, significant barriers (related to overall knowledge about, transportation to/from, and access to district-provided food services and/or available supports for ELL or SPED students) may dissuade or prohibit every interested student from enrolling in a lottery-based program.
+I’m encouraged by the Board Guardrail which instructs the superintendent to not leave any demographic underrepresented in ASD’s schools of choice, and I look forward to seeing the administration pave a smoother path for all students to explore ASD’s options.

 Read more Q&As with Anchorage School Board candidates: